SU-SWS/decanter-web/content/_pages/about-governance.md

 If you  want to be involved in our ongoing work, please reach out to us via the #decanter channel on Slack.

-We aim for, and look for, contributions that are:
+We look for contributions that are:

 * Platform-agnostic
 * Maintainable